pulomi/aws-serverless-code-pipeline-cf-template/README.md

 Anytime you commit code to the repo/branch you specified it will trigger a new build and deploy it.
 This will be more relevant when you use it for your own repo/branch and not the test one since you don't have access to commit to this repository.

+## Troubleshooting

+1. Codepipeline failing in the deployment stage , with "unable to find stack {stack-id here}"

+* Solution

+  It could be that your role is missing the cloud-formation-stack permissions , update that manually